fgnt/paderwasn/README.md

-[3] Gburrek, T., Schmalenstroeer, J., Haeb-Umbach, R.: "On Synchronization of Wireless Acoustic Sensor Networks in the Presence of Time-varying Sampling Rate Offsets and Speaker Changes".
-Submitted to IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2022, arXiv preprint arXiv:2110.12820.
+[3] Gburrek, T., Schmalenstroeer, J., Haeb-Umbach, R.: "On Synchronization of Wireless Acoustic Sensor Networks in the Presence of Time-varying Sampling Rate Offsets and Speaker Changes," in Proc.
+IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2022.

 [4] Chinaev, A., Enzner, G., Gburrek, T., Schmalenstroeer, J.:
 “Online Estimation of Sampling Rate Offsets in Wireless Acoustic Sensor Networks with Packet Loss,” in Proc.
 29th European Signal Processing Conference (EUSIPCO), 2021, pp. 1–5.

+[5]  Gburrek, T., Schmalenstroeer, J., Haeb-Umbach, R.:
+“Online Estimation of Sampling Rate Offsets in Wireless Acoustic Sensor Networks with Packet Loss”.
+Submitted to European Signal Processing Conference (EUSIPCO), 2023.

 ## Citation
 If you are using the code or one of the provided databases please cite the